Trynes/fix_moodle_cloze_questions/README.md

 DISCLAIMER:
 This is not a Moodle-sanctioned script!
 Moodle.org have nothing to do with this.
 ----------------------------------------------------------------------------------------------

 This script works for Moodle 3.3.9, with a Postgres 9 database.
-You can test it on other systems, but I give no guarantees that it will work as expected.<br>
+You can test it on other systems, but I give no guarantees that it will work as expected.
 I highly suggest testing it first on a copy of your system to ensure it doesn't corrupt your whole questions database, not that I think it should!
-I've run it against a few courses in our system and nothing untoward has happened so far!

-I suggest, if you DO use it on your production instance, that you also test it against a few courses first.
-NOTE: if you fix ONE course, it will likely affect other courses, since that is the nature of the beast!

 ----------------------------------------------------------------------------------------------
 IMPORTANT: This script will run for a long time on big systems if called for all questions.